Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintA/us003/01.requirements-engineering/Readme.md

 **From the specifications document:**

+>   A collaborator a person who is an employee of the organization and carries out design, construction and/or maintenance tasks for green areas, depending on their skills.

 >	Each collaborator has a main job (exclusively one).

 >   Each collaborator is characterized by a set of characteristics.